kywagaha/spotify-canvases/README.md

 ## Contributing

 If you would like to add some Spotify Canvas links, please submit a pull request.
 You could either edit the `canvases.json` file on GitHub, or clone this repository.
-We have made a Python script that lets you easily add to the file. **We will only accept pull requests with video URLs from `canvaz.scdn.co`**.
+We have made a Python 3 script that lets you easily add to the file.
+The only module you need installed is `requests`.
+This validates and gets the title and artist from the URI. **We will only accept pull requests with video URLs from `canvaz.scdn.co`**.
 We will not accept third-party links.